 Once you're done calculating your underpayment of estimated tax, complete and enclose Form M-2210 with your original tax return.
 You don't have to complete Form M-2210 if the balance due with your tax return is $400 or less.

-If you owe a penalty, calculate the amount to be included in the box under Form 1 line 49 or Form 1 NR/PY line 53.
+If you owe a penalty, calculate the amount to be included in the box under Form 1, Line 50 or Form 1 NR/PY, Line 54.
 Add those amounts to the tax you owe when making your payment.

-If you meet one of the exceptions, fill in the oval marked "EX" under Line 49 on Form 1 or Line 53 on Form 1-NR/PY and indicate which exception applies to your circumstances with the Form M-2210.
+If you meet one of the exceptions, fill in the oval marked "Exception" under Line 50 on Form 1 or Line 54 on Form 1-NR/PY and indicate which exception applies to your circumstances with the Form M-2210.

-If you meet one of the waivers, fill in the oval marked "EX" under Line 49 on Form 1 or Line 53 on Form 1-NR/PY and explain with your return.
+If you qualify for a waiver of the M-2210 penalty, fill in the oval marked "Exception" under Line 50 on Form 1 or Line 54 on Form 1-NR/PY and submit an explanation of you reason for claiming the waiver with your return.

 Underpayment penalty exceptions and waivers